markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![The form resetting its values on submission](assets/lesson-2/1500-form-reset.gif)

-The DOM element interface the browser provides us has the `reset()` method, which is designed specifically for this task.
+The DOM element interface the browser provides us has the `reset()` method, which is designed specifically for the `<form>` element and will not work on any other element.
 We could do it in other ways, namely by targeting each form element and resetting their values manually, but that could be cumbersome if it was a larger form to reset.

 > **Deep Dive:** Read more about clearing a form at [MDN's web documentation on a form element's `reset()` method.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reset)